Collective Annealing by Switching Temperatures: a Boltzmann-type description: Implementation aspects

 In order to balance the search aspect of the algorithm, controlled by $\mathcal{L}(f)$, and the interaction aspect, controlled by $Q(f,f)$, we introduce \textbf{the interaction strength parameter $\bm{\gamma}$}.
 The dynamic of eq. (\ref{eq:dynamic}) now reads

 By decreasing $\gamma$, we allow more exploration and fewer particle-particle interactions.
 This can be important in some cases to allow particles to ``settle" a bit before performing a new temperature interaction.
 Conversely, increasing $\gamma$ allows for more interactions, therefore reducing the temperature faster.
-In classic kinetic theory, this parameter is closely related to the (inverse) Knudsen number. \\ On the particle-level itself, i.e., in the Nanbu-Babovsky algorithm above, this is achieved by changing the $5^{th}$ line to
+In classical kinetic theory, this parameter is closely related to the (inverse) Knudsen number. \\ On the particle-level itself, i.e., in the Nanbu-Babovsky algorithm above, this is achieved by changing the $5^{th}$ line to

-\\\\ In order to compare our algorithm with classical SA, we want comparable particle temperatures.
+For \(\gamma>1\), pairs are sampled with replacement from all unordered pairs.
+Thus a particle may interact more than once during a single time step.
+In order to compare our algorithm with classical SA, we want comparable particle temperatures.
 As a reminder, our algorithm simulates $N$ particles where the highest temperature is given by $T_h\in\mathbb{R}^+$ and the lowest is given by $T_l\in\mathbb{R}^+$.
 All other $N-2$ temperatures are taken uniformly between $T_h$ and $T_l$.
 Thus, the average particle temperature is given by

-Classic multi-particle SA also simulates $N$ particles but all have the same temperature, we set this to $\widebar{T}$.
+Classical multi-particle SA also simulates $N$ particles but all have the same temperature, we set this to $\widebar{T}$.
 This gives us the possibility to tweak $T_h$ and $T_l$ while still keeping the value for $\widebar{T}$ fixed.
-In order to somewhat limit the amount of free parameters, we employ the following logic: \begin{enumerate} \item Choose a \textbf{fixed} value for the SA temperature/our average temperature, i.e., $\widebar{T}$. \item Set $T_h=2\widebar{T}$ and $T_l=0$. \item Tweak our algorithm's particle temperatures by varying $T_{var}$ and setting the new highest and lowest temperatures as
+In order to somewhat limit the amount of free parameters, we employ the following logic: \begin{enumerate} \item Choose a \textbf{fixed} value for the SA temperature/our average temperature, i.e., $\widebar{T}$. \item Set $T_h=2\widebar{T}$ and $T_l=0$. \item Tweak the particle's temperature spread by varying $T_{\mathrm{spread}}$ and setting the new highest and lowest temperatures as

-with the restriction that $0<T_{var}<\widebar{T}$. \end{enumerate}
+with the restriction that $0<T_{\mathrm{spread}}<\widebar{T}$. \end{enumerate}